This post may contain affiliate links. Please read our disclosure policy.

 simmering tomato sauce in a pot next to a bowl of panade

 Stir in the tomatoes, Italian seasoning, oregano, sugar, and red pepper flakes.
-Cover the pot, let it come to a boil, and then simmer for 30 minutes.
+Cover the pot, let it come to a boil, and then simmer for half an hour.
 Meanwhile, make the panade for the meatballs by mixing the milk and breadcrumbs into a paste.

 meatball mixture in a bowl and forming meatballs